 You found the car of your dreams, but now you have to find a way to pay for that sweet ride.
 This means you’ll be taking out a loan and the terms you get could have a big effect on that monthly payment.
 We all tend to look at the cost of a car as the sticker on the window, but financing plays a big part in the overall cost.
 You can save thousands of dollars with careful financing.
 These tips will help make sure you get the best deal when you sign on the dotted line.

 It’s worth checking your credit score when you start car shopping.
 Those with good credit will get the best deals, but even those with bad credit will likely still be able to get a loan.
-The difference is in the interest rate so you’ll be paying more for the same loan if your credit is bad.
-Knowing where you stand when you walk into the dealership could avoid an unpleasant surprise and will let you budget for a potentially higher monthly payment.
+The difference will be the interest rate you receive.
+Bad credit or no credit will mean a higher interest rate, so you’ll be paying more over the life of the loan.
+Knowing where you stand before you walk into the dealership will help you avoid any unpleasant surprises and will let you budget for a potentially higher monthly payment.

 The process of buying a car is time-consuming and figuring out financing is just as important as deciding on which car you want.
 It’s not fun, but taking the extra time to secure the best loan possible will keep more cash in your pocket to fill up that tank and go for a ride.